errepy/gen-ai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

-# Backend Technical Specs
+# Backend Server Technical Sepcs

-# Business Goal:
+## Business Goal:

 A language learning school wants to build a prototype of learning portal which will act as three things:
 - Inventory of possible vocabulary that can be learned
 - Act as a  Learning record store (LRS), providing correct and wrong score on practice vocabulary